MASTG-TECH-0056: Installing Apps

 ipainstaller¶

 The IPA can also be directly installed on the iOS device via the command line with ipainstaller.
-After copying the file over to the device, for example via scp, you can execute ipainstaller with the IPA's filename:
+Naturally, this requires a jailbroken device, as otherwise you cannot SSH into the device.
+After copying the file over to the device, for example via scp

-ipainstaller App_name.ipa
+ipainstaller Uncrackable.ipa

 ios-deploy¶